-COCs must not be used in women with any of the following conditions:
+Levonorgestrel and Ethinyloestradiol must not be used in women with any of the following conditions:

 - Deep vein thrombosis (current or history)

 - Thromboembolism (current or history)

 - Cerebrovascular or coronary artery disease

 - Thrombogenic valvulopathies

 - Thrombogenic rhythm disorders

-- Hereditary or acquired thrombophilias - Headache with focal neurological symptoms, such as aura - Diabetes with vascular involvement - Uncontrolled hypertension - Known or suspected carcinoma of the breast, or other known or suspected estrogen-dependent neoplasia - Hepatic adenomas or carcinomas or active liver disease, as long as liver function has not returned to normal - Undiagnosed vaginal bleeding - Pancreatitis associated with severe hypertriglyceridemia (current or history) - Known or suspected pregnancy - Hypersensitivity to the active ingredients Levonorgestrel and Ethinyl estradiol or any of the inactive ingredients such as lactose, corn starch, povidone, magnesium stearate, talc, sucrose, macrogol, calcium carbonate, white wax, wax carnauba.
+- Hereditary or acquired thrombophilias

+- Headache with focal neurological symptoms, such as aura

+- Diabetes with vascular involvement

+- Uncontrolled hypertension

+- Known or suspected carcinoma of the breast or other known or suspected estrogens dependent neoplasia - Hepatic adenomas or carcinomas or active liver disease, as long as liver function has not returned to normal - Undiagnosed vaginal bleeding - Pancreatitis associated with severe hypertriglyceridemia (current or history) - Known or suspected pregnancy - Hypersensitivity to any of the components of Levonorgestrel and Ethinyloestradiol tablets.

-COCs are contraindicated for concomitant use with certain anti-viral hepatitis C virus (HCV) medicinal products such as ombitasvir, paritaprevir, ritonavir and dasabuvir (see sections 4.4 Special Warnings and Precautions for Use, Hepatic neoplasia/Liver disease/Hepatitis C and 4.5 Interaction with Other Medicinal Products and Other Forms of Interaction).
+COCs are contraindicated for concomitant use with certain anti-viral hepatitis C virus (HCV) medicinal products such as ombitasvir, paritaprevir, ritonavir and dasabuvir (See sections 4.4 Special Warnings and Precautions for Use and 4.5 Drugs Interactions).